sjamayee/testnet/README.md

 easy:off().
 ```

-#### External port connections

-If you want to let other users download blocks from your node, then you need to make one of your ports accessible from external connections.
-By default it is port 8040.

-#### Contributing

-Have a look at the github issues.

 ### Else
 If you want to know more, check out our whitepaper on [aeternity.com](https://aeternity.com) and get in touch with us via [Gitter Chat](https://gitter.im/aeternity?Lobby) or write us (emails in whitepaper).